chenbekor/Rest2Syslog/README.md

   <img src="https://repository-images.githubusercontent.com/184577526/6d042f80-7056-11e9-9b2b-8e90c0ab0f40"/>
 </h1>

+Many products out there support ingestion of data via syslog.
+Some examples include: Kafka, Elasticsearch, Splunk, Redis, QRadar, the list goes on and on.
+If you seek to consume some REST API, fetch some items via json parsing and feed those items into **any** Syslog destination this project is for you!

 REST2Syslog collects data from any REST API and sends it over to any configurable syslog destination.

-The initial implementation is based on a specific need I had to integate with the Proofpoint CASB platform.
-Any other REST API can be added.
-Some refactoring is required to support this (in the works).
+What does REST2Syslog (R2S) provides:

+The initial implementation includes a Proofpoint CASB platform extension.
+I'll be glad to accpet pull requests for additional extensions!

-Feel free to submit pull requests or send any feedback/question.
+Feel free to send any feedback/question. [just open an issue](/issues).

 # Deployment
 ## Dependencies